Adrenoleukodystrophy: Pathogenesis

 The exact cause for the varied collection of symptoms found in the different ALD phenotypes is not clear.
 The white matter of the brain, the Leydig cells of the testes and the adrenal cortex are the most severely affected systems.
 The excess VLCFA can be detected in almost all tissues of the body, despite the localization of symptoms.
 The lack of Coenzyme A does not permit the disintegration of the VLCFA, accumulating the same in the white matter, adrenal glands, and the testes more specifically in the Leydig cells not allowing the proper function of these organs.
 Successful treatment of the demyelination process that affects the brain with either stem cell transplant or gene therapy does not immediately normalize the VLCFA levels in body tissues.
 The levels of VLCFA can be normalized by treatment with Lorenzo's oil, but this does not alter the progression of the disease.
 It is unclear whether the accumulation of VLCFA is associated with the pathogenesis of the disease in a specific way, or if it is a biochemical phenotype, useful for identification.
+Several studies link inflammation from viral infection or head trauma to development or worsening of symptoms.